ezhilbharathi1806/Advanced-C-Programming/Time and Space complexity in C.md

 ### ✅ **Time Complexity**:
 * how the execution time of a program or algorithm increases with the size of the input. expressed using **Big O notation**
 * Time complexity helps estimate how fast the program runs.
+	1. O(1): Constant time.
+The running time doesn’t change with the input size.
+Example: Accessing an array element by index.
+	2. O(log n): Logarithmic time.
+The running time increases logarithmically as the input size increases.
+Example: Binary search in a sorted array.
+	3. O(n): Linear time.
+The running time increases linearly with the input size.
+Example: Iterating through an array.
+	4. O(n log n): Log-linear time.
+Common in efficient sorting algorithms like mergesort and quicksort.
+	5. O(n²): Quadratic time.
+The running time grows quadratically with the input size.
+Example: Nested loops, such as in bubble sort.
+	6. O(2^n): Exponential time.
+The running time doubles with each additional input element.
+Example: Recursive algorithms solving the Towers of Hanoi.
+	7. O(n!): Factorial time.
+The running time grows factorially with the input size.
+Example: Brute-force solutions to the traveling salesman problem.
 ### ✅ **Space Complexity**:
 * how much extra memory (RAM) the algorithm uses relative to input size.  expressed in Big O notation.
 * It includes **input storage, auxiliary space (like arrays, variables, stacks, etc.)**, and function call stack memory.
+	1. O(1): Constant space.
+The algorithm uses a fixed amount of memory regardless of input size.
+Example: Variables storing sums or counters.
+	2. O(n): Linear space.
+The memory usage grows linearly with the input size.
+Example: Storing an additional array or list.
+	3. O(n²): Quadratic space.
+The memory usage grows quadratically with the input size.
+Example: Storing a 2D matrix.

 ---